nf-core/ampliseq/docs/usage.md

 The input data can be passed to nf-core/ampliseq in three possible ways using the `--input` parameter, either a folder containing zipped FastQ files, a tab-seperated samplesheet, or a fasta file to be taxonomically classified.

+Optionally, a metadata sheet can be specified for downstream analysis.

 ### Direct FASTQ input

 The easiest way is to specify directly the path to the folder that contains your input FASTQ files.
 For example: